roguh/pympw/README.md

 This is a Python implementation of the Master Password algorithm v3 based on [mpw-js](https://github.com/tmthrgd/mpw-js).

-**This code is for demonstration purposes only.** I faithfully implemented the algorithm for a favorite password manager in a few dozen lines of Python!
-If you want to use a reliable deterministic password manager, get one at [masterpassword.app](http://masterpassword.app).
+I faithfully implemented the [algorithm](http://www.masterpasswordapp.com/masterpassword-algorithm.pdf) for a cool password manager in a few dozen lines of Python.
+Please note **this code is for demonstration purposes only.** If you want to use a reliable deterministic password manager, get one at [masterpassword.app](http://masterpassword.app).

 ## CLI Usage
 ```